-For larger generation projects – greater than 25 kW – please find information on qualifying facilities, grid connection requests and market-based incentives.
+If you are planning a larger generation project – greater than 25 kW – and plan to sell power to Rocky Mountain Power, information is available on qualifying facilities, grid connection requests and market-based incentives.